my-crazy-lab/model-ex/lora-peft/README.md

 # LoRA/PEFT Implementation

-This project implements Parameter-Efficient Fine-Tuning (PEFT) using LoRA (Low-Rank Adaptation) based on the checklist in `fine-tuning/LoRA - PEFT.md`.
+This project implements Parameter-Efficient Fine-Tuning (PEFT) using LoRA (Low-Rank Adaptation) based on the checklist in `LoRA - PEFT.md`.

 ## 📋 Complete Implementation Checklist